Kurocado-Studio/platform/Writerside/topics/How-To-Install-Prettier.md

 ## Configure Prettier

-Open `prettier.config.js` in your code editor and add the following configuration:
+Open `.prettierrc` in your code editor and add the following configuration:

 ```javascript
 export { prettierConfig as default } from '@kurocado-studio/styleguide';